steffest/BassoonTracker/readme.md

   - Extended volume commands
 - Next to the tracker effects, there are per-channel effects for low, mid, high frequency, panning and reverb control
 - Mute/solo tracks
-- Edit pattern data and sample properties
+- Edit pattern data and sample properties, use ranges and cut/copy/paste for quick editing
 - Up to 32 channels
 - Import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)
 - Integrated sample editor: Edit and slice your samples right inside Bassoontracker